-I had not eaten at Casa Hood during my last visit to Baños, but now when I returned I ate here both evenings I was in town.
+I had not eaten at Casa Hood during my first visit to Baños 82011), but now when I returned I ate here both evenings I was in town.

 The restaurant is owned by an American and the majority of the customers were other tourists, but it is a very nice place.
 The food is good, as well as the price, and the atmosphere is very relaxed.
 The restaurant is open 8.00 – 22.15 so you can eat breakfast, lunch and dinner here.
 On the menu there are Mexican, Thai, Italian and Middle Eastern dishes, besides things like trout.

 The first evening I came here I ate Burritos (or was it fajitas) and drank a juice made of maracuja, ginger and alfalfa.
 It all tasted very good and the meal was filling.
 For food and juice I paid $8.60 (July 2013).

 The next evening I ordered trout, a vitamin juice and a glass of red vine.
 And once again I was not disappointed.
 It was a delicious meal!
 I liked that the glass of vine was filled at least to ¾.
 For the food, juice and vine I paid $11.84.

 Update 2014: I ate at Casa Hood one evening and as the previous year the food was very good and there was also a lot of customers.
 The Mediterranean trout and a fruit smoothie was $8.30.

 I ate at the restaurant at Posada del Arte together with a nice family from California.
 The restaurant is small and has a cosy atmosphere.
 They serve well made Ecuadorian, international and vegetarian dishes .
 The trout with shrimps that I had was very good , and everyone else liked their meal too.
 The trout was $7.50 and a glass of wine was $4 (July 2011).
 No extra charges were added.

 The restaurant is open between 7.15 - 22.30.